goodwillcoding/artly/README.rst

 Welcome to Artly - Automated Repository Tool
 ############################################

-**Artly** is small utility for creating simple signed Debian repositories in an from unattended automation setups using GPG and `APTLY <http://aptly.info>`_.
-**Artly** was partly created mainly to work around some pain points that come up when using GPGP for repository signing.
+**Artly** is a small utility for creating simple signed Debian repositories using unattended automation.
+This tool was created to work around some pain points of using `APTLY repository manager <http://aptly.info>`_ and GPG together.

 What **Artly** can do for you:

+* Create Debian repositories using GPG keys without having to manage GPG keyrings manually.
-* Take the pain out of generating GPG key(s) and generating those key(s) with reasonable defaults.
+* Take the pain out of generating GPG keys and keryrings by handling it trasparent to the user and generating the keys with reasonable defaults.
-* Create Debian repositories using those key(s) without having to manage GPG keyrings manually.
-* Do everything on command line without prompts so it can be easily used in automation.
+* Allow you to do everything on the command line without any prompts so it can be easily used in automation.
-* Create repositories from Debian packages or folder containing on disk and downloaded using ``wget`` utility over HTTP/FTP protocols.
+* Create repositories from Debian packages located both on disk as well as those that need to be downloaded first over HTTP/FTP protocols.

 Installation
 ============

-Current supported installation is on via git clone of this repository.
-Only tested OS so far has been Ubuntu 12.04 and up but it should work on most Linux distributions.
-You will also need a number of tools such as bash4, find, grep, sed and so on.
-And, of course, you will need to install **APTLY**.
+Currently supported installation of **Artly** is via git clone of this repository. **Artly** has only been tested on Ubuntu 12.04 but should work on most Linux distributions that have coreutils, bash4.3 and up, findutils, grep, sed and few other utilities installed.
+You will need to install **APTLY repository manager**.

 1. Install **APTLY** using official instructions here: https://www.aptly.info/download/

 2. Clone the **Artly** repostory

    .. code:: shell